MicrosoftDocs/Edge-Enterprise/edgeenterprise/learnmore-zsdch-compression.md

 Middleboxes that require that the Content-Encoding be an encoding that it understands must ensure they modify requests' Accept-Encoding header value to remove unsupported encodings.
 Otherwise, the web server may choose to offer a response that the middlebox will not be able to decode.

-For caching layers that don't need to inspect the response, they must also correctly support the "Vary" header to ensure that a server that responds with "Vary: Accept-Encoding, avail-dictionary" is handled correctly and compressed responses aren't returned to clients that don't have the appropriate dictionary.
+For caching layers that don't need to inspect the response, they must also correctly support the "Vary" header to ensure that a server response that includes the "avail-dictionary" and/or "sec-available-dictionary" header names in the "Vary" value is handled correctly and compressed responses aren't returned to clients that don't have the appropriate dictionary.

-To minimize the risk to enterprise environments that don't follow the preceding best practices, Edge disables the feature by default for enterprise-managed devices.
 These practices are generic and would also apply to any new, future content encodings supported by browsers.

-A proxy or middlebox can only interfere with ZSDCH compression on a TLS connection if it's decrypting TLS traffic using a private interception certificate.
-A future change to Edge will safely enable the feature for managed devices by detecting this case and disabling ZSDCH in these scenarios.
+A proxy or middlebox can only interfere with the compression on a TLS connection if it's decrypting TLS traffic using a private interception certificate.

+To minimize the risk to enterprise environments that don't follow the preceding best practices, Edge disables the ZDSCH feature when such a decrypting middle box is detected.

-Since a break-and-inspect middlebox can ensure appropriate Content-Encoding header values are sent, a future change in Edge might remove the heuristic to disable ZSDCH in those settings.
-If undesirable interactions are found, enterprises are required to ask their vendors to update their products to properly handle new, unfamiliar content encodings.
+For the Compression Dictionary Transport feature, an explicit enterprise policy ([CompressionDictionaryTransportEnabled](/deployedge/microsoft-edge-policies#compressiondictionarytransportenabled)) is provided.
+Affected enterprises can use the policy to disable the feature while they work with vendors to update their products to properly handle new, unfamiliar content encodings.

 ## Verifying that ZSDCH is causing an issue in your environment